New Edition!

 • Pay-on-Death Bank Accounts

-• Transfer-on-Death Accounts for Securities
+• Transfer on Death Accounts for Securities

-• Transfer-on-Death Car Registration
+• Transfer on Death Car Registration

-• Transfer-on-Death Deeds for Real Estate
+• Transfer on Death Deeds for Real Estate

 • Joint Tenancy